WebexCC-SA/LAB-2851/docs/lab3_injecting_JDS_event.md

             </figure>

     6. Add a menu node from the left node pallet to the canvas and move it below the JDS_Person_Query node you just added in the previous step.
-        - Connect the exit of the JDS_Query node to the entry of this new node.
+        - Connect the exit of the JDS_Person_Query node to the entry of this new node.
         - Turn on the "Enable Text-to-Speech" toggle and click the option "Add Text-to-Speech message".
         - Delete the Audio File that is included by default.
         - Inside the "Text-to-Speech Message" box, enter the following: